Easily Check Your Diopter Numbers.

 5. Enter the ‘blur-distance’.

-The calculator will now show you your correct prescription.
+The calculator will now show you your correct diopters.

 How Does It Work?